slhck/smem2/readme.md

-# smem
+# smem2

-`smem` is a tool that can give numerous reports on memory usage on Linux systems.
-Unlike existing tools, smem can report proportional set size (PSS), which is a more meaningful representation of the amount of memory used by libraries and applications in a virtual memory system.
+`smem2` is a tool that can give numerous reports on memory usage on Linux systems.
+Unlike existing tools, smem2 can report proportional set size (PSS), which is a more meaningful representation of the amount of memory used by libraries and applications in a virtual memory system.

 Because large portions of physical memory are typically shared among multiple applications, the standard measure of memory usage known as resident set size (RSS) will significantly overestimate memory usage.
 PSS instead measures each application's "fair share" of each shared area to give a realistic measure.

+smem2 is based the [original `smem` version](https://www.selenic.com/smem/) and its many forks, with adjustments primarily made in the [fork from GdH](https://github.com/G-dH/smem).
+This is just a cleaner version of the original `smem` with some additional features and bugfixes, and Python code improvements.

-smem has many features:
+smem2 has many features:

  * system overview listing
  * listings by process, mapping, user